andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 title = "3 Pillars of Productivity"

 +++
-These are my 3 pillars to productivity:
+During college, I experimented a lot with productivity systems.
+I tried waking up at 4 am, using a bullet journal, etc. You name it, I've done it.

+What I've come to realize is that no matter the program or product you use, there are general principles that can be applied to any system.

+My productivity strategy is based on three pillars: **Planning Ahead, Removing Distractions, and Maintaining Focus.**

 ## Planning Ahead

-Planning should really be called **investing your time.** Just as we invest money in the stock market to increase our wealth, we should invest minutes in planning to _save hours in the future._
+Planning should really be called investing your time.
+Just as we invest money in the stock market to increase our wealth, we should invest minutes in planning to _save hours in the future._

-I split planning into **Weekly Planning** and **Daily Planning**.
+I split planning into Weekly Planning and Daily Planning.

 ### Weekly Planning